Can a Herniated disc cause leg pain or sciatica?

 Learn exactly how it works, typical treatment plans, and success stories here: Treatment for Herniated disc - IDD Therapy

-Many people come to us after other approaches haven’t delivered lasting relief.
-With a structured IDD programme, we focus on restoring disc health and function rather than masking symptoms.
-If you’re comparing options, see our dedicated page: IDD Therapy in Hertfordshire/Bedfordshire
+With a structured IDD programme, I focus on restoring your disc health and function rather than masking symptoms.

 IDD Therapy treatment